virtualjj/aws-s3-backed-cloudflare-static-website/README.md

   - [CONFIGURE CODECOMMIT USER](#configure-codecommit-user)
   - [ACKNOWLEDGMENTS](#acknowledgments)

+## PURPOSE

+S3 backed static websites are becoming more and more popular but the learning curve for folks used to traditional CMSs (Content Management System) like Wordpress might have a hard time getting started.
+I created this project and __README.md__ so that newcomers can quickly get up and running while learning a bit more about AWS CodeCommit, IAM, and S3 by using an automated template to do most of the heavy lifting.

-I've seen a lot of S3 static website projects that use [AWS CloudFront](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) but not [Cloudflare](https://www.Cloudflare.com/).
-CloudFront is a terrific service but I think Cloudflare&mdash;especially the free version&mdash;has A LOT to offer and is probably more accessible for folks new to CDN (Content Delivery Network) and WAF (Web Application Firewall).
+I've seen a lot of S3 static website projects that use [AWS CloudFront](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) but not [Cloudflare](https://www.Cloudflare.com/) which is intereting.
+CloudFront is a terrific service but I think Cloudflare&mdash;especially the free version&mdash;has A LOT to offer and is probably more accessible for folks new to CDN (Content Delivery Network).

+While it's tempting to get bogged down into the important details of security, application methodology, pipelines, the main goal of this project is to help newcomers get started and expand from there.

+Pull requests and feedback welcome so don't be shy!

 ## PREREQUISITES

+You will need [Git](https://git-scm.com/downloads) and the [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) installed to follow many of the examples in this tutorial.

+Hugo is also used for an example static website so if you want to follow along you will need to install [Hugo](https://gohugo.io/getting-started/installing/).

 Since this this project is supposed to work with Cloudflare, you will of course need a Cloudflare account.
 If you don't have a free account yet create one [here](https://www.Cloudflare.com/a/sign-up).